If rotavirus has set you back, we'll help you move forward

 You are not alone

 If you decide to make a rotavirus claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 See also: